 Remember to back up your database or full site before making any notable changes to your WordPress installation as some of these 1-click fixes could potentially break some functionality of your site.
 So please be careful here.

-8] Use Cloudflare free content delivery network to filter all your traffic and minimizes the risk of your WordPress website from becoming a target, as it acts as a proxy between your visitors and the server your website is hosted on.
-Cloudflare basic is free, but if you pay a nominal amount, you can also avail of its Web Application Firewall service.
+8] Use Cloudflare free content delivery network to filter all your traffic and minimize the risk of your WordPress website from becoming a target, as it acts as a proxy between your visitors and the server your website is hosted on.
+Cloudflare Basic is free, but if you pay a nominal amount, you can also avail of its Web Application Firewall service.
 It stops real-time attacks like SQL injection, cross-site scripting, comment spam and other abuse at the network edge.
-We use Sucuri Firewall here.
-Sucuri offers a great firewall, but it is not free.
-Google Project Shield offers free DDoS protection yo select websites.
+Google Project Shield offers free DDoS protection to select websites.

 9] Minimize the number of plugins you use.
 Deactivate or even better, delete the ones you don’t use.